What is Angel Dust Drug? What is PCP Drug? PCP Effects. What is Angel Dust’s Meaning?

 According to the Substance Abuse and Mental Health Services Administration, angel dust drugs or PCP drugs cause hallucinations similar to MDMA (3,4-methylenedioxy-N-methylamphetamine, also known as Ecstasy) and LSD (lysergic acid diethylamide).
 Still, unlike those drugs, PCP can lead to hostile behavior that may result in episodes of extreme violence.

 PCP’s angel dust drugs users often feel detached or distant from their environment and can experience distorted sights and sounds.
 Severe symptoms of PCP use can include irregular breathing, seizures, and coma.
-Furthermore, angel dust drugs users can become addicted to PCP and experience anxiety and suicidal ideation.
+Furthermore, angel dust drug users can become addicted to PCP and experience anxiety and suicidal ideation.
 Individuals experiencing negative health effects after using PCP may seek treatment or be brought by law enforcement to the ED for immediate care.

 6.3 Million